School Resource Officer

 The Need for an Officer

 A question frequently asked is "Are the schools so bad that we need a cop there every day?"
-The answer is NO. The SRO is there as a resource for students, parents, teachers and administration and to establish relationships with members of our community.
-The SRO assists grades K-12 with safety related topics from the elementary schools to issues affecting teens in high school such as use of alcohol, drugs and tobacco, gang activity, internet safety, child welfare, etc. These situations are not only in the schools, but in the community.
+The answer is NO. The SROs are there as a resource for students, parents, teachers and administration and to establish relationships with members of our community.
+The SROs assist grades K-12 with safety related topics from the elementary schools to issues affecting teens in high school such as use of alcohol, drugs and tobacco, gang activity, internet safety, child welfare, etc. These situations are not only in the schools, but in the community.
 The SRO program is designed to be proactive.

 How the Program Works

-Law Enforcement - The SRO is NOT a school disciplinarian but does work with the school administration when a violation of criminal law has occurred.
-The SRO is a sworn police officer employed with the Douglas Police Department.
+Law Enforcement - SROs are NOT school disciplinarians but they do work with the school administration when a violation of criminal law has occurred.
+The SROs are sworn police officers employed with the Douglas Police Department.

-Student Counseling - The predominate amount of time the SRO spends in the school is dedicated to a variety of functions aimed at prevention and education.
-Another duty for the SRO is being a link to other service agencies which provide preventive and counseling services within the school district.
-Working hand in hand with the school administration, the SRO can assist with finding solutions to problems affecting school age children.
+Student Counseling - The predominate amount of time an SRO spends in the school is dedicated to a variety of functions aimed at prevention and education.
+Another duty for an SRO is being a link to other service agencies which provide preventive and counseling services within the school district.
+Working hand in hand with the school administration, an SRO can assist with finding solutions to problems affecting school age children.

 Law related education - Besides being an active law enforcement officer, the SRO is a teacher.
 In the classroom, an SRO can present topics with relevance to the students' lives.